Telecommunications in Israel: Television

 The Israeli satellite television provider Yes was established in 2000, introducing strong competition in the cable television market.
 Prior to the establishment of Yes there were only three other cable companies in Israel: Tevel, Matav and Arutzay Zahav.
 The competition with Yes caused a big loss of members amongst the cable TV companies which urged them to merge.
 In order to strengthen Yes, which was relatively new, the regulator postponed his approval to the merger of the cable companies.
 The merger was completed in 2003, and the cable companies were renamed under the singular company called Hot.

 Throughout the decade, Hot and Yes inserted the use of the digital set-top boxes, and with them it became possible to receive digital broadcasts (improvement in the quality of reception of the television channels), and additionally also enabled games channels, video on demand (V.O.D) and nowadays they supply digital set-top boxes which contain advanced digital video recorder (DVR) technologies which are capable of pre-recording shows (Hot Magic, Yes Max).
 HOT has put a big emphasis on encouraging production of local Israeli movies, while YES, in contrast, puts more emphasis on purchasing foreign TV series and movies.

 Under the inspection of the Second Israeli Broadcasting Authority, an additional Israeli terrestrial-commercial channel was established on 28 January 2002: Channel 10.
 This move started a competition among the commercial channels.
 Channel 10 purchased for itself hosts and actors from Channel 2 and Channel 1.
 In spite of these procurement actions, the channel is still considered to be inferior in the amount of its viewers relatively to the other channels.

 In 2005, an additional bid took place in channel 2, in which "Keshet" and "Reshet" were chosen to be the channel's broadcasts to the consequent decade.
 Israeli News Company won the bid to produce the terrestrial Knesset Channel.
-On 30 March 2010, all analogue terrestrial television towers were switched off and digital distribution ("Idan Plus") is the only digital terrestrial system in effect.
+On 30 March 2010, all analogue terrestrial television towers were switched off and the Idan+ digital distribution service is the only operational digital terrestrial system.
 The first phase includes five SD channels (IBA-1, IBA-33, Channel 2, Israel 10 and The Knesset Channel).
 The system is DVB-T and MPEG-4 and in SFN configuration with two frequencies across the whole country (north and south are UHF 26 while central is UHF 29).
 A second phase with more channels was expected in 2012 (also IBA-1 HD) and a third phase maybe in 2013.